apache/apisix/docs/en/latest/profile.md

 Initialize and start APISIX in standalone mode, requests to `/anything` should now be forwarded to `httpbin.org:80/anything`.

+*WARNING*: When using docker to deploy APISIX in standalone mode.
+New environment variables added to `apisix.yaml` while APISIX has been initialized will only take effect after a reload.

 ## Using the `APISIX_PROFILE` environment variable

 If you have multiple configuration changes for multiple environments, it might be better to have a different configuration file for each.